-XIII.
-Publicizing the Policy
+- XIII.
+Publicizing the Policy - A. At the beginning of each school year, the Superintendent or designee shall, in writing, inform school staff, parents/legal guardians, or other persons responsible for the welfare of a student of the District's student safety and violence prevention policy. - B. Each District school shall provide notice to students and staff of this policy through appropriate references in the Code of Student Conduct and employee handbooks and through other reasonable means. - C. The Superintendent shall also make all contractors contracting with the District aware of this policy. - D. Each school principal and department head shall develop an annual process for discussing the school district policy on bullying and harassment with students and staff in a student assembly, staff meeting, or other reasonable format. - E. Reminders of the policy and bullying prevention messages such as posters and signs will be displayed around each school and on the District school buses. - XIV.
+Review of Policy - A. The District shall involve students, parents, teachers, administrators, school staff, school volunteers, community representatives, and local law enforcement agencies in the process of adopting and revising bullying and harassment policy. - B. Bullying and harassment policy review shall be ongoing and integrated with each school's curriculum, discipline policies, and violence prevention efforts.
+The District shall meet all legal requirements for policy review.

-- A. At the beginning of each school year, the Superintendent or designee shall, in writing, inform school staff, parents/legal guardians, or other persons responsible for the welfare of a student of the District's student safety and violence prevention policy. - B. Each District school shall provide notice to students and staff of this policy through appropriate references in the Code of Student Conduct and employee handbooks and through other reasonable means. - C. The Superintendent shall also make all contractors contracting with the District aware of this policy. - D. Each school principal and department head shall develop an annual process for discussing the school district policy on bullying and harassment with students and staff. - E. Reminders of the policy and bullying prevention messages such as posters and signs will be displayed around each school and on the District school buses.
+STATUTORY AUTHORITY:

-STATUTORY AUTHORITY: 1001.41, 1001.42, F.S.
+1001.41, 1001.42, F.S.

-LAW(S) IMPLEMENTED: 815.03, 1001.43, 1003.04,
+LAW(S) IMPLEMENTED:

-1003.31,1003.32, 1006.07, 1006.08,1006.09, 1006.10, 1006.147, F.S.
+815.03, 1001.43, 1003.04, 1003.31, 1003.32, 1006.07, 1006.08, 1006.09, 1006.10, 1006.147, F.S.
 20 USC 1232g

-HISTORY: ADOPTED: 12/9/08
+HISTORY:

-REVISION DATE(S): FORMERLY: 5.323\ NEW
+ADOPTED: 12/9/08 REVISION DATE(S): 06/17/14 FORMERLY: 5.323\